YuchenWang1/BMKG-DCoT/README.md

 ## ✨ Key Features

 * **🤖 LLM-Powered Reasoning:** Leverages state-of-the-art LLMs (Gemini, GPT, and more) to drive a dynamic Chain-of-Thought process.
-* **🕸️ Knowledge Graph Interaction:** Performs targeted and efficient information retrieval from a structured Bridge Maintenance Knowledge Graph.
+* **🕸️ Knowledge Graph Interaction:** Performs targeted and efficient information retrieval from a structured BMG.
 * **🔍 Semantic Search:** Implements fast and accurate semantic similarity searches for bridge components and defects.
-* **🧭 Multi-Path Exploration:** Utilizes a beam search algorithm to evaluate multiple reasoning chains, enhancing the robustness of the final decision.
 * **💡 Few-Shot Capability:** Adapts to different scenarios with just a few examples.
-* **📜 High Explainability:** The entire reasoning process ("scratchpad") is transparent and interpretable, showing a clear decision path from problem to solution.
+* **📜 High Explainability:** The entire reasoning process is transparent, showing a clear decision path from problem to solution.
 ---
 ![model](./model.png)
 ---